-Unrealised gains or losses arising from changes in the fair value of the 'financial assets at fair value through profit or loss' category are presented in the statement of comprehensive income within change in unrealised gain (loss) on investments in the period in which they arise.
-Realised gains or losses are presented within gains on realisation of investments.
-Dividends and interest income from financial assets at fair value through profit or loss is recognised in the statement of comprehensive income as part of interest and similar income when the right to receive payments is established.
+Unrealised gains or losses arising from changes in the fair value of the 'financial assets at fair value through profit or loss' category are presented in the statement of comprehensive income within 'Change in unrealised loss on investments' in the period in which they arise.
+Realised gains or losses are presented within 'Gain/(loss) on realisation of investments'.
+Dividends and interest income from financial assets at fair value through profit or loss is recognised in the statement of comprehensive income as part of 'Interest and similar income' when the right to receive payments is established.
 Dividend from investments are recognised when the Association has an unconditional right to receive the dividend.